 Someone told me years ago that there are ideas that, once learned, cannot be unlearned.
 These are the ideas that change the way we see the world.
 Once we see them, we cannot unsee them.

-Just as importantly, I believe we are all prone to certain biases (a future essay series) and blind spots, for a lack of a better description.
-The consequence of this is, even if we were great at each of the three core ingredients of innovation, we’d still have an extraordinarily high probability of failing miserably.
+Just as importantly, I believe we are all prone to certain biases (a future essay series) and blind spots, for lack of a better description.
+The consequence is that even if we were great at each of the three core ingredients of innovation, we'd still have an extraordinarily high probability of failing miserably.

 Nurture The Three Dimensions of Our Being

-While I don’t believe we are all great at everything, I do believe a life lived fully requires us to nurture all three of these dimensions of our being: our ability to think (exercising our brain), feel (loving life and the Work we do) and do (taking care of our physical selves and just enjoying the process of Work).
-This is just one of the many reasons I believe Work should be part of life as long as possible.
+While I don't believe we are all great at everything, I do think a life lived fully requires us to nurture all three of these dimensions of our being: our ability to think (exercising our brain), feel (loving life and the Work we do) and do (taking care of our physical selves and just enjoying the process of Work).
+This is just one of the many reasons I believe Work should be part of life for as long as possible.
 Continuing this nurture enables us to create.
-That means we push on as long as we possibly can to make life better and better not just for ourselves but for those around us.
+That means we push on as long as possible to make life better and better, not just for ourselves but for those around us.

 To say it another way, if we continue to create things that genuinely make life better, it's almost certain that we will continue to enjoy life.

-Rock on (sorry, couldn’t come up with a good punk-rock-related close).
+Rock on (sorry, I couldn't come up with a good punk-rock-related closer).

-Mark Abbott is the Visionary/Founder of Ninety.io and a sought-after business leader, writer and executive-team coach.
-With nearly four decades of experience with early stage, small and mid-sized companies as a lender, investor and business builder, his passion centers on helping people build extraordinarily productive, humane and resilient companies.
+Mark Abbott is the founder of Ninety.io and a sought-after business leader, writer, and executive team coach.
+With nearly four decades of experience with early-stage, small and mid-sized companies as a lender, investor and business builder, his passion centers on helping people build extraordinarily productive, humane, and resilient companies.